aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ## 5.1.
 Logging in to the Application
 1. Navigate to the CloudFormation console where you launched MIE.
-1. From the **Outputs** tab of your stack, copy the value of `WebAppCloudfrontUrl` on to your browser.
+1. From the **Outputs** tab of your stack, copy the value of `MediaInsightsWebAppUrl` on to your browser.
 This should open up the sample application.
 1. On the login page, enter the email address you provided in the **AdminEmail** for username.
 Enter the **temporary password** you were emailed in the password.
 1. Enter a new password when prompted to update the temporary one.
 Save this off somewhere handy in case you have to login back to the sample application.